This article is part of the EduKink library.

 If you're thinking of patronizing the bootblack station, by a ticket early.
 Normally they honor the lowest ticket number first.
 So if you come back later in the day, you're probably next in line.

 Closing time (6 pm) is taken very seriously.
 A vendor who sells after 6 can be banned from future years.
 If you're still choosing color, buy the thing at 5:58, then decide which one to take afterward.
 I.e. no money changes hands after 6pm, or the vendor is banned.
-Some booths are required to close earlier, due to their location.
+Some booths are required to close earlier (even by 5 pm), due to their location.
 The police start enforcing vanilla laws at 6, so stop scening and cover up.
 Also, the city street sweepers and homeless scavengers descend, so leave the area unless you're helping dismantle a booth.
-Sober volunteer labor always welcome.
+Sober volunteer labor is always welcome.

 FSF now attracts lots of non-players, as well as thousands of players of all types and orientations.
 Many of the tourists are genuinely curious, but some are just gawkers.

 There are lots of cameras, both still and motion, at FSF.
 Many people will ask permission before photographing, some will not.
-Almost everyone ends up in the background of somebody's happy snaps, and some of these are posted on the web, or even in "girls gone wild" commercial videos.
+Almost everyone ends up in the background of somebody's happy snaps, and some of these are posted on the web, or even in "girls gone wild" type commercial videos.
 Therefore, some people alter their appearance, to give plausible deniability: "Gosh, that photo does look a bit like me."
 Typical alterations include sunglasses, hats, wigs, face paint, and face bondage (e.g. pony bridles).
+Avoid wearing your vanilla-life garb at FSF.
 The amount of camera attention you get depends on the outrageousness of your look.
 Among a quarter million exhibitionists, it's not hard to fade into the background if you wish.

 Portable toilets are provided on side streets, but usually have a long line.
 Some guys go in two at a time.